multiplayer-app/multiplayer-session-recorder-javascript/README.md

   apiKey: '<YOUR_FRONTEND_OTEL_TOKEN>',
   // IMPORTANT: in order to propagate OTLP headers to a backend
   // domain(s) with a different origin, add backend domain(s) below.
-  // E.g. if you serve your website from www.example.com
+  // e.g. if you serve your website from www.example.com
   // and your backend domain is at api.example.com set value as shown below:
   // format: string|RegExp|Array
   // propagateTraceHeaderCorsUrls: [new RegExp('https://api.example.com', 'i')],
 })

-// Add any key value pairs which should be associated with a session SessionRecorder.setSessionAttributes({
+// add any key value pairs which should be associated with a session SessionRecorder.setSessionAttributes({
   userId: '12345',
   userName: 'Jane Doe',
 })

-// Optionally control via API (widget is enabled by default)
+// optionally control via API (widget is enabled by default)
-// If you're not using widget (see: `showWidget: true/false`)
+// if you're not using widget (see: `showWidget: true/false`)
 // then you can programatically control the session recorder
 // by using the methods below
 SessionRecorder.start()
 SessionRecorder.pause()
 SessionRecorder.resume()
-SessionRecorder.stop('Finished session') // Optional: pass reason for stopping the session
+SessionRecorder.stop('Finished session') // optional: pass reason for stopping the session
 ```

 ### Advanced config